Last updated on November 25, 2023

 Diwali and Environment A Celebration Of Joy

-Also known as Festival of Lights, which is celebrated with much pomp and splendor.
+Also known as the Festival of Lights, which is celebrated with much pomp and splendor.

 In other words, Diwali means “Row of Lights”

-Diwali significance the victory of light over darkness, or good over evil, righteousness over treachery, knowledge over ignorance, and hope over despair, truth over falsehood.
+Diwali significance is the victory of light over darkness, good over evil, righteousness over treachery, knowledge over ignorance, and hope over despair, truth over falsehood.

 One of the major festival celebrations in India,